 Central Coast Council is continuing to improve accessibility to its services and facilities for people with a disability so that all residents and visitors can enjoy the local environment and activities.
-Find out what help is available and a useful list of organisations who can further assist.

 There is also an Easy English version of the Disability Inclusion Action Plan.

 View the 2017-2021 Disability Inclusion Action Plan progress reports: